Aliases for MYL12A Gene

 GeneCards Summary for MYL12A Gene

-MYL12A (Myosin, Light Chain 12A, Regulatory, Non-Sarcomeric) is a Protein Coding gene.
-Among its related pathways are Regulation of actin cytoskeleton and Developmental Biology.
-GO annotations related to this gene include calcium ion binding and glutamate receptor binding.
-An important paralog of this gene is MYLPF.
+MYL12A (Myosin Light Chain 12A) is a Protein Coding gene.
+Diseases associated with MYL12A include Primary Cutaneous Amyloidosis and Cardiomyopathy, Familial Hypertrophic, 1.
+Among its related pathways are Immune response CCR3 signaling in eosinophils and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and glutamate receptor binding.
+An important paralog of this gene is MYL12B.

 Myosin regulatory subunit that plays an important role in regulation of both smooth muscle and nonmuscle cell contractile activity via its phosphorylation.
 Implicated in cytokinesis, receptor capping, and cell locomotion (By similarity).